juztamau5/retro3/support/doc/api/embeds.md

 ### waitPasswordFromEmbedAPI

-**PeerTube >= 6.0**
+**retro3 >= 6.0**

-If the video requires a password, PeerTube will wait a password provided by `setVideoPassword` method before loading the video.
+If the video requires a password, retro3 will wait a password provided by `setVideoPassword` method before loading the video.

 Until you provide a password, `player.ready` is not resolved.